hasura/graphql-engine/docs/graphql/manual/schema/relay-schema.rst

 Introduction
 ------------

-The Hasura GraphQL Engine serves a `Relay <https://relay.dev/>`__ schema for Postgres tables which have a primary key defined.
+The Hasura GraphQL engine serves a `Relay <https://relay.dev/>`__ schema for Postgres tables which have a primary key defined.
 The Relay schema can be accessed through the ``/v1/relay`` endpoint.

 .. thumbnail:: /img/graphql/manual/schema/relay.png
    :alt: Relay API toggle